-“If your heating system is not taped at every seam when it’s sucking in the air, that means it’s drawing air from everywhere in your house.
-So if that’s not all coming through the filter, you can put the most efficient filter on in the world and it won’t mean anything,” he says.
+“If your heating system is not taped at every seam when it’s sucking in the air, that means it’s drawing air from everywhere in your house,” he says.
+“So if that’s not all coming through the filter, you can put the most efficient filter on in the world and it won’t mean anything.”

 That’s why he recommends a professional deep-cleaning service to clean ducts and tape any areas that are not sealed up properly.

 “If you’re living in a highly forested area, your pollen season is going to be wicked, and you may need to replace it more often,” he says.
-And keep in mind, says Loiko, that the higher the efficiency, the more often you will have to clean or replace it.
+And keep in mind that the higher the efficiency, the more often you will have to clean or replace it, Loiko says.

 Though HEPA filters are a highly effective way to clean the air, there are other types of filters, including electrostatic filters and electrostatic precipitators, that use a small charge to trap particles.